mcadamm4/Delock/docs/functional-spec/README.md

 - the type of document (e.g. *Functional Specification*)
 - your student number, and
 - the date you finished working on the document.

+**When it comes to actual submission, you should create a PDF copy of your final version and store it in this directory also.**

 *Do not place any other files in this directory.*